opentargets-archive/ot_covid19/README.md

 A full description of the project vision is [here](https://drive.google.com/open?id=1NzbSrh_Cqs9yCIyl-J7HjCHfNFtkVNdQ) Some of the questions the project is trying to answer [here](https://docs.google.com/document/d/1Tcc0lhu5YqT3-fY5N4EzPjYtd-dcKhM5y-Lu1TqGD30/edit#heading=h.clav1w5t1yv0)

+## Contributors
+This project is open to contributors.

 ## Data flow

 1. Potential data sources are fetched based on URLs provided in the `Makefile` if such URL is not available, the data tables can be directly added to the `/data` folder.